troymessina/HumanAmbitions/markdown/Ch01_ExponentialGrowth.md

 [^5]: Unlike words/language, the symbols chosen for equations are just labels and carry no intrinsic meaning, so electing to use $x, n, t, b, M$, etc. reflect arbitrary choices and can be substituted at will, if done consistently.
 The content is in the structure of the equation/sentence.

-where $M$ represents the multiplicative scale, $t$ is the elapsed time, and $t_2$ is the symbol we choose to represent the doubling time - so that $n = t/t_2$ is just "counting" the number of doubling times.
+where $M$ represents the multiplicative scale, $t$ is the elapsed time, and $t_2$ is the symbol we choose to represent the doubling time - so that $n = t/t_2$ is just "counting" the number of doubling times.

 For instance, doubling has $M = 2$, tripling has $M = 3$, and increasing by 29% would mean $M = 1.29$.